danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Abstract

 RIOT OS is an operating system aimed at low resource (ROM, RAM, power) devices.
-It supports a range of use cases by achieving a number of specific design goals.
+It supports a range of use cases.
+To achieve that support, developers typically follow the design philosophies described herein.

 ## Status